Tape: The Never-Ending Quest… Is At An End.

 This is not our only caveat regarding tape loops – many online ‘experts’ (including another European supplier whose loops also caused us great trouble) will assert that BASF LGR-50 is the best tape to use in a Space Echo.
 LGR-50 is a broadcast quality formulation and does sound very good however, the tape is much thicker than original Roland tape, and we have experienced problems with loops made using LGR-50 (it is possible for some LGR-50 loops to work well in a Space Echo, but we neither recommend it nor does our warranty cover its use).
 It will also require your machine to be set up correctly for it to sound as it should (which in turn will mean other loops will not perform as well).

-We also sell original NOS Roland RT-1L tapes, when we can find stock, and they do sound great, but we do not guarantee our machines if RT-1L tapes are used.
+We also sell original NOS Roland RT-1L tapes, when we can find stock, and they can sound great, but we do not guarantee our machines if RT-1L tapes are used.
 This may seem odd, but tape stock is very susceptible to atmospheric conditions – unless it is stored in a cool dry stable environment, it can degrade over time.
 Given that the Roland loops are in some cases approaching 40 years old, we cannot be sure how well they have been stored and therefore cannot guarantee their performance.

 This is a question that until recently remained unanswered: the individuals who may have known are in many cases no longer with us.
-Tony asked the CEO of Roland, Jun-Ichi Miki (who started his career on the RE-201 assembly line), when they met some years ago but Roland no longer hold that information.
+Tony asked the CEO of Roland, Jun-Ichi Miki (who started his career on the RE-201 assembly line), when they met some years ago but he advised that Roland no longer hold that information.
 One interesting fact that did come out of that meeting (when we were part of the Boss Cause & Effects exhibition in Sept 2017) was that Roland do not even know for sure who designed the RE-201.
 So the quest continued.

 The final piece of the puzzle, and one many loop suppliers get very wrong, is the splicing tape – most are too thick and cause the tape to drag excessively as the splice passes over the heads.
 If the splice tape is old, it’ll allow the splice to come apart, slowly depositing adhesive gunk on the heads and guides with ultimately disastrous results.
 Max has spent some time experimenting to get the right splicing tape and has now trained up our newest member of the team, Ollie, as our in-house loop-maker extraordinaire.
 We’ve been quietly testing these new loops for some time now and are now fitting them in all Soundgas machines.
 They are now available to purchase in limited quantities at a discounted price for more widespread testing: we welcome your feedback.